Interpretable Personalized Experimentation: Interpretable Personalized Experimentation

-\textbf{Multi-task decision trees} (MTDT) extend single-task decision trees by combining the prediction loss on each outcome, across multiple outcomes, into a single scalar loss function.
-This simple representation is effective and suitable for locating segments where individuals present heterogeneity across multiple outcomes.
-In this tree, each task (label) is the predicted treatment effect for an outcome, and each node is a segment identified to have elevated or depressed treatment effects across multiple outcomes.
-We learn these trees using distillation techniques.
-The resulting method is called \textit{Distilling HTE model predictions (Distill-HTE)}.
-Figure \ref{fig:MTDT} provides a concrete example.
+We use \textbf{multi-task decision trees} (MTDT), which extend single-task decision trees by combining the prediction loss on each outcome, across multiple outcomes, into a single scalar loss function.
+This simple representation is effective and suitable for locating segments where individuals have heterogeneity across multiple outcomes.
+In the MTDT, each task (label) is the predicted treatment effect for an outcome, and each node is a segment identified to have elevated or depressed treatment effects across multiple outcomes.
+Since we learn these trees using distillation techniques, we call the method \textbf{Distill-HTE}.
+Figure \ref{fig:MTDT} illustrates the method.

-\textbf{Distillation.} To learn an MTDT model in a HTE model-agnostic fashion, we leverage model distillation techniques, taking the HTE model as the teacher and the MTDT model as a student.
-After obtaining predicted outcomes $\hat{Y}_{ij}^{(W)}$ from trained HTE models, where $\hat{Y}_{ij}^{(W)}$ is the predicted $j$-th outcome for individual $i$ assuming treatment group $W$, we construct pairwise predicted treatment effects $\hat{T}_{ij}$, i.e. individual $i$'s predicted treatment effect for outcome $j$ for a particular treatment contrast (analogous definitions will hold for all treatment contrasts).
-Let $\mathbf{\hat{F}}$ be the prediction function of an MTDT model using the following distillation training objective that minimizes the mean square error between the HTE model predicted treatment effects and $\mathbf{\hat{F}}$:
+\textbf{Learning objective.} We suppose we have access to pairwise predicted treatment effects $\hat{T}_{ij}$ from the black-box HTE model.
+We will learn one MTDT model for each treatment group compared to control.
+To learn an MTDT model in a HTE model-agnostic fashion, we leverage model distillation techniques, taking the HTE model as teacher and the MTDT model as student \citep{bucilua2006compression, hinton2014distilling}.
+Let $\mathbf{\hat{F}}$ be the prediction function of an MTDT model for treatment group $k$ compared to control, using the following distillation training objective that minimizes the loss between predicted treatment effects $\hat{T}_{ij}$ and $\mathbf{\hat{F}}$:

-$\mathbf{\hat{F}}_j$ is the MTDT model's prediction for just outcome $j$, accompanied by $c_j$, a weight that encodes how much outcome $j$ contributes to the overall loss, as reviewed in Section \ref{sec:weights}.
-When $c_j = 1$, as we will assume by default, each outcome contributes equally to the overall distillation loss.
+$\mathbf{\hat{F}}_{[j]}$ is the MTDT model's prediction for outcome $j$. $c_j$ is a weight that encodes how much outcome $j$ contributes to the overall loss, and \textit{l} is the loss function used to train model $\hat{F}$ (mean squared error in this case).
+When $c_j = 1$, as our system assumes by default, the loss of each outcome contributes equally to the overall distillation loss.
+However, all outcomes still affect jointly the training of the model in a way that training one model for each outcome independently would not \citep{caruana1997multitask}.